10 crucial cash flow drivers of cash flow in a small business with examples

 PAYE/NI

-Paye and national insurance contributions you pay by the 22nd of the following payroll month.
+PAYE and national insurance contributions you pay by the 22nd of the following payroll month.

 Pension